 The Option of a Lease Option

 The basic form of a lease option dictates that a buyer and seller agree on a payment plan for a particular piece of real estate that includes the option to buy the property at some point in the future with a particular selling point.
-Should the buyer ultimately decide against purchasing the property, no harm is done and the agreement is simply terminated.
+Should the buyer decide against purchasing the property, no harm is done, and the agreement is simply terminated.
 However, if the buyer does decide to purchase the real estate, the seller is obligated to sell for the price and terms agreed to at the onset of the contract.